MrJBond/Matrix-games-with-nature/README.md

 ﻿# Matrix-games-with-nature
- A simple C++ app which takes a matrix as an input and uses different decision making criterias to calculate the result.
+ A simple C++ app which takes a matrix as an input and uses different decision making criteria to calculate the result.